Gourab98/Operating_System/README.md

 # Operating_System
-It is a combination of various task using Java Programming Language.
+It is a combination of various tasks using Java Programming Language.